 Why You Need Interactive Content For Your Mobile Marketing Strategy

-There are more than 50% chances that you’re reading this post on a handheld device right now.
+There is more than a 50% chance that you’re reading this post on a handheld device right now.
 Wanna bet?
-That’s the mobile phenomenon for you, spreading like a wildfire.
+That’s the mobile phenomenon for you, spreading like wildfire.

-According to Statcounter 51.3 % web pages were loaded on mobile devices in October 2016, surpassing desktop and laptop computers for the very first time.
-And the trend is on a rise.
+According to Statcounter, 51.3 % of web pages were loaded on mobile devices in October 2016, surpassing desktop and laptop computers for the very first time.
+And the trend is on the rise.
 Even Google made it official last year.
 At the same time, app usage is also on a surge.
 Now, apps account for 89% of mobile media time, with the other 11% spent on websites.

-This shift in the consumer behavior is transforming the way businesses approach mobile experiences.
-Mobile marketing is core to their business for 71% marketers.
+This shift in consumer behavior is transforming the way businesses approach mobile experiences.
+Mobile marketing is core to their business for 71% of marketers.
 However, spending big bucks won’t be enough.
-It’s the core strategies that need a facelift.
+It’s the core strategy that need a facelift.
 From understanding the customers to reaching and retaining them, marketers will need to reevaluate their mobile marketing strategy.